james-simon/james-simon.github.io/_posts/2024-04-22-cropland-crystallography.md

 I've lived in California for five years now and have had the good fortune to roam up and down the state and see its mountains, valleys, and deserts.
 As any outdoorsy Californian will know, these treks often featured long drives through the Central Valley, past wide fields of California crops: fruits, nuts, grain.
-As a frequent passenger in these drives, I've come to look forward to gazing out a changing windowful of cropland -- particularly when it makes a certain sort of geometric pattern.
+As a frequent passenger in these drives, I've come to look forward to gazing out a changing windowful of cropland, particularly when it makes a certain sort of geometric pattern.

 <p style="text-align:center;">
 	<a href="https://www.google.com/maps/@35.8815158,-119.858065,3a,75y,51.88h,81.48t/data=!3m6!1e1!3m4!1sXlBlznQpA42OVCiQcwKAEg!2e0!7i16384!8i8192?entry=ttu">